-Auditors are required to understand and document all significant manual and computer systems.
+Changes in auditing standards now require auditors to document all significant manual and computer systems.
 Building on this, we plan to focus much of our review of transaction streams using "tests of controls" (compliance procedures) in combination with analytical review and testing.
 Balances will be tested using a combination of compliance procedures and substantive procedures (such as analysis of data and obtaining direct evidence as to the validity of the items).